502 Downtowner

 The 502 Downtowner was a streetcar route operated by the Toronto Transit Commission in Toronto, Ontario, Canada.
 It ran from the Bingham Loop at Victoria Park Avenue and Kingston Road in the Beaches neighbourhood to McCaul Loop in downtown Toronto.
 Starting in September 2019, all streetcar services along Kingston Road were consolidated into the 503 Kingston Rd route.

 Route

-502 Downtowner runs southwest on Kingston Road then turns west along Queen Street.
-It goes west along Queen to McCaul Street where there is a turning loop just north of Queen Street West.
-The route is grouped together with the 503 Kingston Rd for accounting purposes, as they share a large amount of the same track.
+The 502 Downtowner ran southwest on Kingston Road then turned west along Queen Street.
+It went along Queen to McCaul Street where there is a turning loop just north of Queen Street West.
+The route was grouped together with the 503 Kingston Rd for accounting purposes, as they shared a large amount of the same track.

-The 502 Downtowner runs during the day from Monday to Friday only, overlapping rush-hour service provided by 503 Kingston Rd streetcars, both covering much of the same route.
+The 502 Downtowner ran during the day from Monday to Friday only, overlapping rush-hour service provided by weekday 503 Kingston Rd streetcars, both covering much of the same route.
 Evening, weekend and holiday service is provided by the 22A Coxwell bus route replacing streetcar service along Kingston Road.
 The section to the west of Queen and Coxwell is served by the 501 Queen and 504 King streetcars.
 Both of these routes have all day services.